-You are about to sponsor your spouse to Canada under the family sponsorship application to Canada.
-Becoming a permanent resident is a crucial step in obtaining Canadian Citizenship, and allows you and your spouse to establish a solid foundation together, for a happier and more prosperous future.
+You are about to sponsor your spouse to Canada under the family sponsorship application.
+Becoming a permanent resident is a crucial step in obtaining Canadian Citizenship and allows you and your spouse to establish a solid foundation together for a happier and more prosperous future.
 However, the application process can be tiresome and emotional, filled with many surprising yet imperative tricks and turns.
-We understand that it’s hard to know where to begin, what you need, and when and where to seek guidance in the event that things don’t go smoothly.
+We understand that it’s hard to know where to begin, what you need, and when and where to seek guidance if things don’t go smoothly.
 We understand that everyone’s situation is unique, and we hope this comprehensive guide will support you throughout this process.

 REMEMBER TO BE PATIENT